-ENVIRONMENTAL ISSUES Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact ΧV II.
-Transportation.
-Wo ould the project: a) Conflict with a program, plan, ordinance or policy addressing the circulation system, including transit, roadway, bicycle, and pedestrian facilities? b) Substantially increase hazards due to a geometric design feature (e.g., sharp curves or dangerous intersections) or incompatible uses (e.g., farm equipment)? c) Result in inadequate emergency access? $\boxtimes$ a) Conflict with a program, plan, ordinance or policy addressing the circulation system, including transit, roadway, bicycle, and pedestrian facilities?
+ı ENVIRONMENTALISSUES Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact XVII.
+Transporta ation.
+Would the project: addressing the program, plan, ordinance or policy circulation system, including transit, le, and pedestrian facilities? ect conflict or be inconsistent with es Section 15064.3 subdivision (b)? design feature crease hazards due to a geometric (e.g., sharp curves or dangerous r incompatible uses (e.g., farm d) Result in inaded quate emergency access?

+a) Conflict with a program, plan, ordinance or policy addressing the circulation system, including transit, roadway, bicycle, and pedestrian facilities?

 Less than significant impact.
-The existing parcel fronts Bryden Way which is a county-maintained road.
-Access to Parcels 1 and 2 would be from new driveways accessing either Bryden Way or Bethridge Road.
+The existing parcel is accessed via Nimshew Road, a county-maintained road, and Perrier Drive, a secondary access driveway.
+Access to Parcels 1 through 4 would be from new driveways accessing likely extending from Perrier Drive.
 Using the Institute of Transportation Engineers (ITE) Trip Generation Rates (10th Edition), a single-family residence generates approximately 10 daily trips.
-Thus, development of both Parcels 1 and 2 could generate up to approximately 20 daily trips.
-Assuming 10% of the daily trips occur during the peak hour, development of both parcels could add two peak hour trips on adjacent roadways.
+Thus, development of both Parcels 1 through 4 could generate up to approximately 40 daily trips.
+Assuming 10% of the daily trips occur during the peak hour, development of both parcels could add four peak hour trips on Nimshew Road.

 No additional roads are required for the project.
-Development on Parcel 2 will be required to meet all necessary setbacks from existing/proposed right-of-way to protect proper view corridors for traffic existing traffic.
+Development on Parcels 1 through 4 will be required to meet all necessary setbacks from existing/proposed right-of-way to protect proper view corridors for traffic existing traffic.

-Both Bryden Way and Bethridge Road are rural roads with no shoulders or marked bicycle lanes.
-The Butte County Bicycle Master Plan does not identify any bicycle routes in this area.
+Nimshew Road is a rural road with no shoulders or marked bicycle lanes.
+The Butte County Bicycle Master Plan does not identify any bicycle routes along Nimshew Road.
 No transit stops are located in proximity to the site.

-Construction activities associated with future development of Parcels 1 and 2 may generate short-term disruption to Bryden Way and/or Bethridge Road at the new driveway intersections.
-However, construction activities associated with the proposed project would be temporary, and would implement traffic control, if needed.
-Development of Parcels 1 and 2 would have no effect on existing bicycle lanes or transit operations.
+Construction activities associated with future development of Parcels 1 through 4 is unlikely to disrupt traffic on Nimshew Road as the parcels would be directly accessed via Perrier Road.
+Construction activities associated with the proposed project would be temporary and would implement traffic control, if required by Butte County.
+Development of Parcels 1 through 4 would have no effect on existing bicycle lanes or transit operations.
 A less than significant impact would occur under this threshold.